The Human Resources (HR) industry is one of the most steady-growing industry. In fact, it offers diverse job opportunities every year.

 8. Tunku Abdul Rahman University College

-Tunku Abdul Rahman University College is a private University College in Malaysia.
-It was named after Malaysia’s first Prime Minister, Tunku Abdul Rahman.
-It has over 28,000 in its student population.
-It is a premier educational institution with 50 years of excellence in providing quality and affordable education.
+Tunku Abdul Rahman University College is a private university college in Malaysia.
+It is a premier educational institution with over 50 years of excellence in providing quality and affordable education.

 9. Universiti Utara Malaysia (UUM)

 Universiti Utara Malaysia is a public institution established in 1984 located in Sintok, Kedah.
-It is tanked in the 591-600 bracket by the QS World University Rankings 2020.
+It is ranked in the 511-520 bracket by the QS World University Rankings 2022.
 It was established to primarily develop and promote management education in the country.

 Its academic programmes are specially designed towards providing a wide range of academic knowledge and intellectual skills in various fields.